 August 25th, the Year of our Fair Lord 10, Southern Border, Neutral Zone

-Outside of Westfall, time continued on the normal calendar and it was 2031.
+Outside of Westfall, time continued on the normal calendar.
+It was 2031.

 Also outside of Westfall, was an empire that had proudly taken the name Eastasia from Westfall, after its western rival had blamed it for its economic woes.